Qrange-group/SUR-adapter/README.md

 ## 🌻 Dataset Declaration

+### Non-NFSW Version

+As our original dataset SURD contains some sexually explicit images and others unsuitable for dissemination, we utilize [nsfw toolkit](https://github.com/rockyzhengwu/nsfw) to filter SURD. [nsfw](https://github.com/rockyzhengwu/nsfw) categorizes images into five groups: `porn`, `hentai`, `sexy`, `neutral`, and `drawings` (for more details, refer to [description](https://github.com/alex000kim/nsfw_data_scraper?tab=readme-ov-file#description)).
+We exclusively retain images labeled as `neutral` and `drawings`, ensuring they are safe for the workplace, thus forming the work-appropriate version of SURD (26121 samples).

+### Updating Dataset

-You can prepare the dataset in the format of `sur_data_small`.
-For examples, you can get data from [Civitai](https://civitai.com) through [api](https://github.com/civitai/civitai/wiki/REST-API-Reference).
-We have provided the data scraping code for Civitai.
+You can try to collect more up-to-date data from the internet.
+We have provided the data scraping code for [Civitai](https://civitai.com).
 Please take a look at [processing](https://github.com/Qrange-group/SUR-adapter/blob/main/data_collect/processing.ipynb).
+Afterward, prepare the dataset in the format of `SURD`.
 If you have some problems, you can try to find answers from [datasets document](https://huggingface.co/docs/datasets/create_dataset) for more details.

 ❣ **Warning** ❣: The dataset SURD proposed in our work is collected from [Lexica](https://lexica.art) ([license](https://lexica.art/license)), [Civitai](https://civitai.com) ([license](https://github.com/civitai/civitai/blob/main/LICENSE)), and [Stable Diffusion Online](https://stablediffusionweb.com) ([license](https://huggingface.co/spaces/CompVis/stable-diffusion-license)).
 The licenses point out that if the dataset is used for commercial purposes, there may be certain legal risks.
-In order to avoid potential copyright disputes and unnecessary trouble, we have decided not to publicly release SURD and our ckpt.
-If you have a need for the data, please collect and clean it yourself.
 If it is to be used for commercial purposes, please contact the relevant website or author for authorization.